-As with accidental building fires, data for accidental vehicle fires are available through the Danish Emergency Management Agency (DEMA, 2019).
-DEMA provides very detailed data for 2008-2016 for passenger cars and heavy duty vehicles.
-Year 2018 are estimated by using surrogate data.
+DEMA (2017) provides very detailed data for 2008-2016 for passenger cars and heavy duty vehicles.
 For buses, light duty vehicles (vans and motor homes), motorcycles/mopeds, other transport, caravans, trains, boats, airplanes, bicycles, tractors, combine harvesters and machines detailed data are available for 2008-2012.
-The remaining years 1990-2007 and 2013-2018 are estimated by using surrogate data.
+The remaining years are for all vehicle categories estimated by using surrogate data.

-Table 6.26 shows the occurrence of fires in general and vehicle fires registered at DEMA.
-Between 2008 and 2012, the average per cent of vehicle fires, in relation to all fires, was 25 %.
-The total numbers of vehicle fires in 1990-2007 and 2013-2018 are calculated using this percentage.
+Table 6.28 shows the occurrence of fires in general and vehicle fires registered at DEMA.
+Between 2008 and 2012, the average per cent of vehicle fires, in relation to all fires, was 20 %.
+The total numbers of vehicle fires in 1980-2007 and 2013-2019 are calculated using this percentage.
 The full time series is presented in Annex 3E Table 3E-14.